Wednesday, October 17, 2012

 Friday, April 6, 2012

 "In our two weeks of working mainly with Dr. Hung, I was very impressed by his surgical technique.
 Open surgery involved tediously dissecting out important structures and controlling all bleeding quickly with cautery or ligatures.
 He moved very quickly in the OR but was very purposeful with his movements.
 No suture was wasted as instrument tying was performed whenever possible.
 Bigger cases would often involve 2 attending surgeons intertwined in a well-rehearsed ballet.“What was even more impressive was the efficiency and resourcefulness of the hospital.
+We mostly worked with Dr. Hung who has been on the urology staff for 6 years.
+He is quite motivated and very enthusiastic.

 Friday, March 30, 2012